galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > CVMFS reference data with Ansible.
 We are going to do some Ansible here and
 > we're going to install CVMFS onto our Galaxy server.
 Hopefully you all have
 > access to a Galaxy server.
-{: .spoken data-visual="gtn" data-target="self"}
+{: .spoken data-visual="gtn" data-target="#installing-and-configuring"}

 > Here is mine.
 And on it I am an admin user and I have access to the admin
 > page.
 This was done as part of the installation of Galaxy um and hopefully
 > you've installed a tool.
+{: .spoken data-visual="galaxy" data-target="/" data-action="goto"}

-I have bwa and bwa-mem installed under Mapping.
+> I have bwa and bwa-mem installed under Mapping.
-{: .spoken data-visual="galaxy"}
+{: .spoken data-visual="galaxy" data-target=".search-input input" data-action="fill" data-value="bwa-mem"}

-> And as you can see here I have bwa-mem.
-So if I click on that you can see
+> So if I click on that you can see
 > here that I have bwa-mem but there are no options available for reference
 > genomes, so we want to fix that.
 We want to connect to all of Galaxy's
 > pre-built references and so we're going to use Galaxy's CVMFS system to let
 > our own Galaxies connect and get access to all the pre-built caches and
 > everything we already have.
-> <!-- TODO: click on the ref genomes?
-Clicking? -->
-{: .spoken data-visual="galaxy" data-target="/?tool_id=bwa-mem"}
+{: .spoken data-visual="galaxy" data-target="/?tool_id=bwa_mem" data-action="goto"}

 > Okay, so let's get started.
 If we go back to our
 > tutorial here, it says that we need to install a CVMFS role into our
 > requirements.yml and then add it to our Ansible.
-{: .spoken data-visual="gtn" data-target="self"}
+{: .spoken data-visual="gtn" data-target="#hands_on-hands-on-installing-cvmfs-with-ansible"}

 > ### {% icon hands_on %} Hands-on: Installing CVMFS with Ansible
 >
 > 1. In your working directory, add the CVMFS role to your `requirements.yml`
+>
+>    > Well the first thing I need to do is log into my Galaxy machine in the
+>    > terminal.
+>    {: .spoken data-visual="terminal" data-cmd="whoami; hostname -f"}
+>
+>    > Have a look at he contents of this directory and I'll go into galaxy and here we have all of the Ansible scripts that hopefully everybody already has.
+>    {: .spoken data-visual="terminal" data-cmd="ls -al"}
 >
 >    {% raw %}
 >    ```diff